What happens behind the build process?¶

 - downloads proven sources, applies patches on top and uses tested configurations,

 - cross-compiles universal boot loader (U-Boot), kernel and other tools and drivers,

 - packs kernel, U-Boot, dtb and root customizations into Debian packages,

-- debootstraps minimalistic Debian Buster and Ubuntu Focal into SD card images,
+- debootstraps minimalistic Debian Bullseye and Ubuntu Jammy into SD card images,

 - installs additional packets, applies customizations and shrinks image to its actual size.